2020 FanShield 500: Background

 Phoenix Raceway, is a 1.022 mi, low-banked tri-oval race track located in Avondale, Arizona.
 The motorsport track opened in 1964 and currently hosts two NASCAR race weekends annually.
 PIR has also hosted the IndyCar Series, CART, USAC and the Rolex Sports Car Series.
 The raceway is currently owned and operated by International Speedway Corporation.

-The race would be Kyle Larson's last race with Chip Ganassi Racing before the team axed him for using the racial slur "nigger" during the eventual season's hiatus.
+The race would be Kyle Larson's final race with Chip Ganassi Racing before he was released from the team after using a racial slur during the eventual season's hiatus.